 If stored properly in the fridge, cooked chili will easily last 3-4 days.
 You don’t want to leave it at room temperature for more than a few hours, so make sure once you have gotten your fill of chili, quickly cover it and transfer it to the fridge.

-While the portions here are not overly large, you’re likely to have some leftovers even after feeding your family.
-Luckily you can store chili in the freezer for about 4 months.
+You can store chili in the freezer for about 4 months.
 To freeze, place room temperature or chilled chili (not hot directly from the stove) in a tightly sealed container or a Ziploc freezer bag.
-If there is a large portion leftover, consider dividing the leftovers into portion size servings so you can heat up 1 at a time.

 The first time I cooked with these beef veggie crumbles, I made the mistake of over-salting my dish.
 The crumbles have a lot of flavor and salt and instantly transform an entire dish when mixed into it.
 So salt with a light touch and make sure to taste after adding the crumbles, before adding more salt.